The Best 2 Days in Ephesus Itinerary

 Istanbul to Ephesus

 Ephesus quickly reached Izmir Adnan Menderes Airport.
 Flights from Istanbul Ataturk Airport using Turkish Airlines are your fastest and most convenient way to get to Ephesus.
 By car, 690 kilometres will take about 6 hours and 30 minutes.
+Turkey’s buses are comfortable and frequent.
+They are the cheapest way to get from Istanbul to Ephesus, taking just under 12 hours.
+Unfortunately, there are no trains between Istanbul and Selcuk.
+If you’re short on time, I suggest you Book a day trip from Istanbul to Ephesus: Tours to Ephesus from Istanbul.

 Woman in short and red top exploring Ancient Ephesus maps